IvanTyulyandin/HomeTask/README.md

 # HomeTask
 Repository for hometasks, SPbU

-In this repo is 4 branches: master(some funny progs) and 3 for home tasks (divided by terms in university).
+In this repo is 4 branches:master and 3 for home tasks (divided by terms in university).